 It’s a hard wake-up call for advisors and plan sponsors of smaller 401ks who thought they were too small to get noticed, and could therefore skate by.

-“It’s a problem for a number of reasons,” notes tort-bar bogeyman Jerome Schlichter, managing partner with St. Louis-based Schlichter, Bogard and Denton, best known for prevailing in front of the Supreme Court in Tibble vs. Edison, who’s on a personal mission to sue every company and non-profit in America.
+“It’s a problem for a number of reasons,” notes tort-bar boogeyman Jerome Schlichter.
+The managing partner with St. Louis-based Schlichter, Bogard and Denton is best known for prevailing in front of the Supreme Court in Tibble vs. Edison, and seems to be on a personal mission to sue every company and non-profit in America.

 “Yes, the court cases that we’ve brought have been against large plans, but first of all, the DOL now has its eyes on fees in a way that they never did when we started this nine years ago.
 It could bring a case without regard to costs, and private lawyers are, of course, looking at this more and more in smaller plans.”

-And it’s not just the money, which can be accounted for.
-Fiduciary insurance to protect against lawsuits is now available, of which many companies are taking full advantage.
-The other serious risk is to the advisor and plan sponsor’s reputation.
+And it’s not just the money, which can be accounted for (indeed, fiduciary insurance to protect against lawsuits is now available, of which many companies are taking full advantage).
+The risk to the advisor and plan sponsor’s reputation is just as high.

 Thankfully, many smaller retirement plans sponsors and advisors are getting the message, although it’s taken some time to get through.
-More than half expressed concern over potential lawsuits in a recent survey from Boston-based research behemoth Cerulli Associates, with one-quarter (less than $100 million in 401(k) assets) describing themselves as “very concerned.”
+More than half expressed concern over potential lawsuits in a recent survey from Boston-based research behemoth Cerulli Associates, with one-quarter of those that have less than $100 million in 401k assets describing themselves as “very concerned.”

 However, an unfortunate byproduct of this “rash of litigation,” it found, is that it will stifle innovation in the 401k market, and development of new solutions could stop at the very moment the retiree demographic needs them most.
 It’s just one reason for the extreme flow of assets out of actively managed products and into those that are passively managed.